Larry Field, MD

-We have finished the application process for the 2014-2015 academic year and are currently accepting applications for the 2015-2016 year.
+We have finished the application process for the 2015-2016 academic year and are currently accepting applications for the 2016-2017 year.
 Applications are generally reviewed 12 – 18 months prior to the start of each fellowship year.
 To apply, please complete the online form.
-In addition, please send three letters of recommendation to the attention of Larry Field MD, care of Dawn Leberknight either by email or mail.
+In addition, please send three letters of recommendation to the attention of Larry Field MD, care of Dawn Leberknight by email (firstname.lastname@example.org).
 Your application will be considered complete when all three letters of recommendation have been received.
 We look forward to reviewing your application.

 Click Here For Application!

 Find out more about Charleston